lori28167/TiclyMusic/README.md

-# PyMusic
+# TiclyMusic
-Spotify but open source and in python
+TiclyMusic wants to make a free way to download and listen music and wants to be totally open source so all the community can edit it.

 # How to install